dan-sweet/my-first-repo/README.md

 ## Table of Contents
 - example-file.txt
 Hello world, I love using git!
+- changes to pull
+- another change for pulling

 Important steps for git workflow:
 1. Initialize repository with git init